ashutoshmjain/gita/src/mathuraChap07.md

 >
 > "Om, Earth, Atmosphere, Heaven We meditate on the adorable glory Of the radiant Sun (the Divine illuminator) May it inspire and guide our intellect"

-It was believed Sun gave him the method to forge gold - a metal pale and shiny as the Sun, and as indestructible as the deity of its origin.
+It was believed Sun gave him the method to forge gold - a metal as pale and shiny as the Sun, and as indestructible as the deity of its origin.
+Modern science is convinced that the gold (and most other heavier elements) were created through nuclear fusion in the core of a star.
+The relationship between gold and Sun is, however, beyond just color and hue.
 The density at the inner edge of the Sun's radiative zone is approximately 20 g/cm³.
 This is remarkably close to the density of gold, which is 19.32 g/cm.
 The radiative zone can be considered a wrapper around the Sun's nuclear core.
 It is a distinct layer that surrounds the core, extending from the outer edge of the core to about 70% of the Sun's radius.
 However, this distance seems tiny when we consider the time it takes for photons traveling at the speed of light.
 To pass through the Sun's radiative zone a photon takes between 100,000 to 170,000 years.

 It is believed `Indra` had sent `Menka` to seduce `Viśvāmitra` for the method to mine gold, but that is a separate story!